anshtyagi14/ec2nginxlbcloudwatch/README.md

 2. On the left sidebar, under ‘Network & Security’, click ‘Security Groups’.
 3. Click ‘Create security group’.
 4. Name it `alb-sg` and provide a description as 'ALB Security Group'.
-5. In the ‘Inbound rules’ tab:
+5. In the 'Inbound rules' tab:
 	- Click ‘Add rule’.
-	- Choose ‘HTTP’ for Type and set the source to ‘0.0.0.0/0’.
+	- Choose `HTTP` for Type and set the source to `0.0.0.0/0`.
 This means the ALB will accept HTTP traffic from anywhere.
 6. Click ‘Create security group’.

 ### b.
 EC2 Security Group:

 1. Again, on the left sidebar under ‘Network & Security’, click ‘Security Groups’.
 2. Click ‘Create security group’.
-3. Name it 'nginx-ec2-sg' and provide a description as 'EC2 Security Group for Nginx'.
+3. Name it `nginx-ec2-sg` and provide a description as 'EC2 Security Group for Nginx'.
-4. In the ‘Inbound rules’ tab:
+4. In the 'Inbound rules' tab:
-	- Click ‘Add rule’.
+	- Click 'Add rule'.
-	- Choose ‘SSH’ for Type and source as ‘My IP’ to allow only your IP to SSH into the instance.
+	- Choose `SSH` for Type and source as `My IP` to allow only your IP to SSH into the instance.
 	- Add another rule.
-Choose ‘HTTP’ for Type and for the source, specify the security group of the ALB.
+Choose `HTTP` for Type and for the source, specify the security group of the ALB.
 This means traffic from the ALB will be allowed.
 5. Click ‘Create security group’.

 ### Step 3: Launch Ubuntu EC2 Instance